FAU-Inf2/ARES/doc/rules.md

 - Converts wildcards of the parent nodes into smaller wildcards for the children and thus makes the pattern more specific.

-### Rule 17 - RemoveSubChanges (Pos.: 22):
+### Rule 17 - RemoveChangesWithIdenticalPartners.class (Pos.: 45):
 **Condition:**

-- The grandparent of the original and the grandparent of the modified node of a MOVE operation form a pair in the mapping and the child position of the original and the modified node is identical and the node of the operation is a statement.
+- A MOVE operation moves a node at child position POS of parent PO to a child of position POS + OFFSET of parent PM and (PO,PM) is a pair in the mapping and the predicted offset change due to wildcard insertions is equal to OFFSET and the nodes (including their subtrees) are identical.

 **Action:**

-- Remove the edit operation.
+- CONVERT to INSERT of the modified node.

-**Reason:**

-- Converts wildcards of the parent nodes into smaller wildcards for the children and thus makes the pattern more specific.
+**Reasons:**

+- Prevents the removal of identical statements due to index changes caused by inserted wildcards.

-### Rule 18 (Pos.: 51):
+### Rule 18 - RemoveChangesWithIdenticalPartners.class (Pos.: 46):
 **Condition:**

-- Two parent nodes (PO, PM) are a pair in the mapping and and there exists a DELETE or MOVE operation that affects the child at POS of PO that is identical to the child at POS of PM.
+- A DELETE operation deletes a node at child position POS of parent PO to a child of position POS + OFFSET of parent PM and (PO,PM) is a pair in the mapping and the predicted offset change due to wildcard insertions is equal to OFFSET and the nodes (including their subtrees) are identical.

 **Action:**

-- DELETE: Remove the edit operation.
+- Remove edit operation.
-- MOVE: Convert to INSERT of the modified node.

-**Reason:**

-- This rule corrects a wrong mapping of identical nodes and reduces the number of wildcards.
+**Reasons:**

+- Prevents the removal of identical statements due to index changes caused by inserted wildcards.

-### Rule 19 (Pos.: 52):
+### Rule 19 - RemoveChangesWithIdenticalPartners.class (Pos.: 47):
 **Condition:**

-- Two parent nodes (PO, PM) are a pair in the mapping and and there exists an INSERT or MOVE edit operation that affects the child at POS of PM that is identical to the child at POS of PO.
+- A INSERT operation inserts a node at child position POS of parent PO to a child of position POS + OFFSET of parent PM and (PO,PM) is a pair in the mapping and the predicted offset change due to wildcard insertions is equal to OFFSET and the nodes (including their subtrees) are identical.

 **Action:**

-- INSERT: Remove the edit operation.
+- Remove edit operation.
-- MOVE: Convert to DELETE of the original node.

-**Reason:**

-- This rule corrects a wrong mapping of identical nodes and reduces the number of wildcards.
+**Reasons:**

+- Prevents the removal of identical statements due to index changes caused by inserted wildcards.

 ## AST Type Specific Rules

-### Rule 20 - RemoveBlockChanges (Pos.: 13):
+### Rule 20 - RemoveBlockChanges.class (Pos.: 16):
 **Condition:**

 - The INSERT operation adds a code block node.